legendcodermartino1245/ldac-optimization-guide/README.md

 > When you change LDAC bitrate, sample rate, or bit depth, Android often fails to renegotiate the codec connection.
 > The system UI may show the new values, but the actual audio stream continues using the old configuration.
-> **Your changes are silently ignored unless you force a full codec reset.** the quality setting always nneed to be reapplied after reconection cant be saved anywhere
+> **Your changes are silently ignored unless you force a full codec reset.**
+> The bitrate setting always nneed to be reapplied after reconection cant be saved anywhere

 ## Samsung LDAC Override Stack
 > ⚠️ If ldac is enabled and Developer Options says “Playback Quality: Default,”